ConnectionMaster/web.eyeo.com/pages/jobs/speculative-application.md

 <? include jobs/header ?>

 Literally everything we do is open source.
 Anyone can contribute.
-If you join Eyeo, you can do it for a living.
+If you join eyeo, you can do it for a living.

 Do you want to make the Internet a better place for everyone?
 Then you should keep on reading!